 Extreme weather events can also have impacts on some of the social and economic determinants of mental health by leading to unemployment, homelessness, or food and water insecurity.
 This can, in turn, also detrimentally affect mental health.

-Individuals, families, and communities often display high levels of resilience in the face of extreme weather events and most people fully recover or maintain good mental health with appropriate psychosocial support.
+Individuals, families, and communities often display high levels of resilience in the face of extreme weather events.
+According to a 2010 study, most people fully recover or maintain good mental health with appropriate psychosocial support,.
 However, with escalating and more frequent extreme weather events, we do not know if this sort of resilience can last in the long term.